peak-scale/capsule-argo-addon/docs/webhooks.md

   enabled: true
 ```

-They are disabled by default.
+They are enabled by default.
 These webhooks patch the `project` property for both resources to the corresponding tenant, in which they were deployed.
 Very useful if your users can create Applications and Appsets in any namespace.

 This requires `cert-manager` to be installed on the cluster